Richie9000/videos/README.md

 # Videos app

-Simple web app created in React (using class components), user can write a word in the search bar and the app we will render a list of videos related with that word.
+Simple web app created in React (using class components), user can write a word in the search bar and the app we will render a list of videos related to that word.

 ## Screenshot